Resources to Talk to Your Provider about Breastfeeding and HIV

 • Are you familiar with the Perinatal HIV Clinical Guidelines which have been updated to recommend that individuals living with HIV should receive patient-centered, evidence-based counseling on infant feeding options, including breast/chestfeeding?

-• There is also a National Perinatal HIV Hotline (1-888-448-8765) that is housed at University of California, San Francisco that you can call if you have any questions.
+• There is also a National Perinatal HIV Hotline (1-888-448-8765) that is housed at the University of California, San Francisco, which you can call if you have any questions.
 I have more resources I can send you as well if you have questions.

 • Given the information I've shared with you, are you open to continuing this conversation?